vigilworkshop/vigilworkshop.github.io/_pages/home.md

       <span style="color:#1a1aff;font-weight:400;"><a href="https://neurips.cc/Conferences/2019/PaperInformation/StyleFiles">NeurIPS format</a></span> and anonymous.
 The review process is double-blind.
   </p>
   <p>
-  We also welcome published papers that are within the scope of the workshop (without re-formatting).
-This specific papers do not have to be anonymous.
+  We welcome published papers from *non-ML* conferences that are within the scope of the workshop (without re-formatting).
+These specific papers do not have to be anonymous.
 They are eligible for poster sessions and will only have a very light review process.
+A limited pool of NeurIPS registration will be available for accepted papers.
   </p>

   <!-- <p>